cygnus666/Circuit-Sword/Configure-input-for-PICO-8.md

 To create a new PICO-8 theme directory for Emulationstaion it's advised to follow this [step by step guide by dddaaannn](https://www.lexaloffle.com/bbs/?tid=3935).
 Just scroll down to the section _Launching PICO-8 from Emulation Station_ and follow the instructions.

-Note: As the GBZ has a larger screen then the one mentioned in dddaaannns guide it's recommended to fit the resolution for the GBZ.
-Therefore make sure to edit the system config file like so:
+Note: As the GBZ has a larger screen than the one mentioned in dddaaannns guide it's recommended to fit the resolution for the GBZ.
+Therefore make sure to edit the system config file as follows:

     <system>
     <name>pico8</name>